tytydraco/yessleep/out/Last_week_a_cassette_player_appeared_at_our_doorstep_I_never_should_have_given_it_to_my_husband.md

 Something was wrong.

 The changes were small at first, small enough that my conscious mind couldn’t grasp them, but the oldest bits of my nervous system, the prehistoric holdovers, they could sense the danger swelling around me, even if they couldn’t give the danger a name.
 It wasn’t just Simon, either; the entire house was different.
 Polluted.
-Changing.
+Mutating.

 Then, one night, I was lying in bed, eyes fluttering, thoughts loose, and a question popped into my brain.